Motor vehicle dealer

 If you do not have an existing business

-- Click File Business License Application.
+- Click File New Business License Application.
 Be sure to select the endorsements for which you wish to apply.

 If you have an existing business

-- If you haven’t already, add access to your business.
-You’ll need a UBI number and letter ID.
+- If you haven't already, add access to your business.
+You'll need a UBI number and a letter ID.

 - Click on the business you want to apply for a license/endorsement under, then click on the location.

-- Click Add License Endorsements/Employees.
+- Click File New Business License Application.

 You can pay using an E-check or a major credit card (gift cards can't be used).